pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1153 Study

+Today I advance in my Red Hat certification about containers and OpenShift, I review some topics and learn new.
+I need to start to read a new book, I am bored without read.

 ##### Day 1151-1152 How Do You Explain a Computer Science Topic?

 Today I need to write a tutorial in which I need to explain a Java characteristic.
 I like to write tutorials because in this part I discover my gaps and lacks.
 Is complicated, try to teach any topic in which you do not have the necessary acknowledge, and this is a good signal that you need to be better in this topic.